 Little House In The Big Woods has a significantly lighter tone, compared to the latter books to come.

 Farmer Boy is also a change of pace in a way: whether because Almanzo is a boy, because she was writing about a different family for once, or some of both, Laura clearly felt free to be a little more easygoing and humorous about family dynamics than in the other books.
 For instance, the young Laura would never get away (narratively speaking) with thinking of one of her parents' rules as "senseless," but Almanzo does.
 And Eliza Jane is pretty much unapologetically written as a bossy antagonist.

 Loophole Abuse: In On the Banks of Plum Creek, after being told she and Mary could no longer slide down the haystack, Laura decides that she can still roll down it.
-While she doesn't get punished for it, her father does then clarify that she is no longer to even touch the haystack.
+While she doesn't get punished for it—Pa actually has to turn his back so the girls don't see him struggling not to laugh at Laura's perfectly reasonable argument in defense of her loophole—her father does then clarify that she is no longer to even touch the haystack.

 May-December Romance: A very mild example.
 In the books Laura shaved a few years off her and Almanzo's age gap—he was ten years her senior, meaning when he started courting her she was fifteen and he was twenty-five.
 That wouldn't have been seen as at all odd in the 1880's, when an age disparity in a couple might easily be twenty years, but by the time she wrote Little Town on the Prairie and These Happy Golden Years it would have been considered a little skeevy.
 (Though not so startling as, in By the Shores of Silver Lake, the story of a girl who was married at thirteen; even Laura and her friend Lena are shocked by that, as they're both nearly the same age.)